 Dissemination and communication are the core areas of the ICT solution for fisheries EW and ER.
 The proposals for these are described in detail following some general points about the country context.
 Face-to-face personal communication remains very important in the fishing industry.
-St. Vincent and the Grenadines has a knowledgeable and active fisheries extension service that is capable of engaging fisherfolk organizations, leaders and other fisheries individuals from national to local level.
-The National Fisherfolk Organisation and Fisheries Division comprise a critical partnership for FEWER.
-The fisheries extension service and National Fisherfolk Organisation must be incorporated into FEWER for it to be efficient and effective.
+Dominica has a knowledgeable and active fisheries extension service that is capable of engaging fisherfolk organisations, leaders and other fisheries individuals from national to local level.
+NAFCOOP and Fisheries Division comprise a critical partnership for FEWER.
+The fisheries extension service and NAFCOOP must be incorporated into FEWER for it to be efficient and effective.